 David earned a B.A. in journalism and political science from Indiana University and a J.D. cum laude from the Indiana University Maurer School of Law, where he served on the board of editors of the Indiana Law Journal and was elected to the Order of Barristers.
-David and his wife, Jackie, are members of the President’s Circle of Indiana University and are life members of the Indiana University Alumni Association.
-They enjoy tennis, reading, and travel.
-They live in Carmel, Indiana, with their three children.
+David and his wife, Jackie, are members of Indiana University’s Presidents Circle and lifetime members of the Indiana University Alumni Association.

 Prior to his time at Glick, Chad served as an advisor to the company while working with Katz, Sapper & Miller LLP, where he specialized in serving clients in the real estate industry.

 Chad’s civic involvement includes serving on the Board of Directors as past chairman of the board of Connect2Help, and he considers his work there to be one of his greatest personal achievements.
 He also represents the company as chairman of the board of the Indiana Apartment Association and is a member of the executive and finance committee for the organization.
 Chad also serves on the board of directors for the Indy Chamber.
 He is a licensed real estate broker, a CPA and a member of both the Indiana Society of Certified Public Accountants and the American Institute of Certified Public Accountants.
 Chad earned his accounting degree from Indiana University.

 Anita Smith came to Glick in 1983 after working on the company audit for three years while employed with Ernst & Whinney.
 Anita has executive oversight of our Corporate Division, which includes Accounting, Human Resources, Legal, Risk Management, and Insurance.